 Dean's Fellowship in the History of Home Economics

-At the conclusion of the residency, the fellowship recipient will provide a final report to the dean, including a bibliography of research pursued, and preservation recommendations for pertinent library and archival holdings.
-The fellow will return to campus, usually the following spring, to give a public lecture on the completed research project.
+At the conclusion of the residency the fellowship recipient will provide a final report to the dean, including a bibliography of research pursued, and preservation recommendations for pertinent library and archival holdings.
+In addition, the recipient will be invited to give a public presentation on their research at a later date.
 Research projects should be intended for publication.
 Full application information for the post-graduate fellowship is available on this site.

 The deadline for applications is Friday, March 4, 2016